+- Plant nutrients and crop protection

 - Grain supply chain

 - Freight logistics

 - Precision science

+- Food safety and field tracing

 - Renewable energy

 Our belief is that if you build a compelling and simple-to-use product that solves a problem, results and returns will follow.
 We have a narrow focus and we back ideas and teams where we can add significant value beyond just a capital injection.